 Trends and Technology

-Procurement Strategies for 2022: What Smart CPOs Are Doing Now
+Procurement Strategies: What Smart CPOs Are Doing Now

 The C2FO Team

-2022 promises to be one of the most challenging years yet for procurement teams.
-COVID, inflation, rising labor costs, supply chain breakdowns — they’re just a few of the seemingly uncontrollable forces uniting to hold you back.
+Procurement teams continue to be faced with business challenges: inflation, rising labor costs, supply chain breakdowns — and they’re just a few of the seemingly uncontrollable forces uniting to hold you back.

 But never bet against the resourcefulness of a professional procurement team.
 With foresight and creativity, it’s possible to manage the worst of these threats and even set your enterprise up for larger wins in the near future.